Cruise Conference Planning For Your Association

 Celebrity Equinox

-PLEASE NOTE: To attend the conference or participate in conference events, participants, their families, and guests must book their cruise within the CEI meeting group through Continuing Education, Inc. This ensures our company can provide conference services and complimentary social amenities to all meeting participants and their guests.
-Thank you for your cooperation.
+PLEASE NOTE: To attend the conference, participants must book their cruise accommodations through Continuing Education, Inc. This ensures we can provide full conference services and complimentary social amenities to meeting participants and guests.
+Participants' family and friends are welcome to book within our group allotment and take advantage of our typically excellent rates.
+Thanks for your cooperation.
+We look forward to welcoming you aboard!

 STATEROOM DETAILS